 - The development of the support mechanism through the project is facilitated by project partners.Their role is to facilitate linkages between science, policy and society, through different actions, such as knowledge synthesis, identifying research priorities, and building the Network of Networks that will support the other actions.
-The project partners are: (map below)
+[View the project partners]

 - A large part of the budget of the EKLIPSE project will be made available to the wider community through open calls .

 - The project, and the developing mechanism, is reactive.
 Most 3-5 year projects predict what will be important, or make an assumption on what policy and society actors should be interested in.
 We look at this from the end-users' perspective.
 This is why we have an open call for requests, so that policy-makers and societal actors can tell us what they need, and can discuss with us how we can best meet their needs.
-Our first request came from the European Commission, and is on nature-based solutions in cities.
-The Expert Working Group selected to work on this request is now finalising their report, which should be made public in February 2017.
+Our first request came from the European Commission, and was on nature-based solutions in cities.
+The Expert Working Group selected to work on this request released a report and peer-reviewed article in 2017.
 More information on this first request can be found under ongoing activities.

 - The governance of the mechanism- how it will be run, by who, with what funding etc- is really important to get right, so we can ensure the mechanism is self-sustaining and long-term.
 So, we have put in place several key components:

-- The Secretariat (Juliette Young, Estelle Balian and Marie Vandewalle): for the day to day activities, including communication between all relevant people.
+- The Secretariat (Juliette Young, Jorge Ventocilla and Marie Vandewalle): for the day to day activities, including communication between all relevant people.

 - The Strategic Advisory Board: the "ambassadors" of our project, who can advise on our direction, our budgets etc .

-- We don't know whether these components are the right ones, or whether they will work in the best possible way, so we have an internal evaluation that will run throughout the next 4 years, evaluating all the ways in which we do things, and improving all our processes as we go along, so that the end product - the mechanism - will be really effective.
+- To check whether these components are the right ones, and whether they will work in the best possible way, we have an internal evaluation that will run over the life of the project.
+This evaluation assesses the ways in which we do things, and informs improvement of all our processes as we go along, so that the end product - the mechanism - will be really effective.